linebender/druid/README.md

 primarily for use by [xi-win], but has the potential to be useful for other applications.
-Due to its focus on performance and the relative paucity of toolkit-provided components, it is more likely to be useful for games and music software than general-purpose GUI apppplications.
+Due to its focus on performance and the relative paucity of toolkit-provided components, it is more likely to be useful for games and music software than general-purpose GUI applications.
 It is currently used as the basis for [Synthesizer IO].

 ### The druid-win-shell layer